-This key objective is also addressed throughout the chemical engineering curricula.
+This key objective is also addressed throughout the ENVE curricula.
 This objective is generally addressed through fundamental training in mathematics, sciences and engineering principles (overlapping with objective #1).
 The objective is specifically addressed within the design components of the upper division engineering courses.
-Most courses in the CHE curriculum have one or several associated mini-design projects that require the students to synthesize the engineering principles covered in the course to address current chemical engineering concerns under constraints identified within the design problem (often laid out by the students themselves).
-In most core required courses such as transport, thermodynamics, and kinetics, students are require to solve engineering problems specific to the topic of the course.
-In upper division courses (e.g., CHE 117 Separation Processes, CHE 118 Process Control), the problem solving becomes more sophisticated, e.g., requiring an iterative process or a numerical solution, and the problems often include an added dimension (evaluate an alternative design or compare results with an approximate method).
-Engineering planning and project management as well as inclusion of the natural and social sciences is primarily concentrated in the senior design project (CHE 175AB), which requires to discuss the economic (as well as time constrained) viability of their designs.
+Almost every course in the ENVE curriculum has one or several associated mini-design projects that require the students to synthesize the engineering principles covered in the course to address current environmental engineering concerns under constraints identified within the design problem (often laid out by the students themselves).
+For example, ENVE 120 this year required students to identify a mix of chemical pollutants (such as from a damaged petroleum refining plant) likely present in the floodwaters from Hurricane Katrina and identify possible clean-up strategies.
+The students were asked to discuss the economic (as well as time constrained) viability of these strategies.
+The strategy of pumping all the polluted water back into Lake Pontchartrain was then discussed in the class in light of the findings of their in-class design project.
+Similar current design projects are prevalent throughout the ENVE curricula.
 Examples will be presented in the course files available during the site visit.

-Educational objective 3: Produce graduates who are prepared for entry into careers in chemical engineering in the diverse areas including petrochemical and petroleum refining, bioengineering, semiconductor manufacturing, and food processing
+Educational objective 3: Produce graduates who are prepared for entry into careers in environmental engineering that involve air quality systems evaluation and engineering, air pollution control technology, water quality systems evaluation and engineering, water and wastewater treatment, or site remediation,

 Science and engineering courses discussed in the context of objectives #1 and #2 provide students with disciplinary intellectual rigor required to succeed in industry.
-In order to be prepared to careers in a variety of disciplines, our program is not rooted into a single, standard mode of operation.
-The focus is primarily on principles which allow graduates to adapt.
-Training include the ability to formulate problems, make and test assumptions, predict and solve problems which all enable students to succeed in the field of chemical engineering.
-Fundamental problem solving skills developed throughout the curricula are applied in all options.
-The students further pursue their emphasis through additional technical elective courses.
-The laboratory courses (CHE 160ABC) ensure that the student is trained for laboratory work within their discipline while the capstone senior design project is designed to emulate problems that will be encountered within the students career.
-CEE 158 (Professional Development for Engineers) exposes the students to a variety of topics and issues, including professional registration, ethics, risk management and environmental health and safety, and regulatory issues.
+The ability to formulate problems, make and test assumptions, predict and solve problems enable students to succeed in the field environmental engineering.
+Fundamental problem solving skills developed throughout the curricula are then applied to all ENVE students in both water and air quality systems engineering applications.
+The air or water option student then further pursues the emphasis through three additional technical elective courses.
+The laboratory courses (ENVE 160ABC) offered ensure that the student is trained for laboratory and field work within their discipline while the capstone senior design project is designed to emulate problems that will be encountered within the students career.